hoangton/smartcash/smartnodes/maintenance.rst

 smartnode Software Update
 ==========================

-The SmartCash Node Client software requires regular updates in order to remain consistent with the current network consensus.
+The SmartCash NodeClient software requires regular updates in order to remain consistent with the current network consensus.
 Depending on whether you installed SmartCash manually or using ppa, you must follow the procedure appropriate for your smartnode, as described below.